opensearch-project/ml-commons/docs/remote_inference_blueprints/amazon_comprehend_connector_blueprint.md

 }
 ```

-If using the AWS Opensearch Service, you can provide an IAM role ARN that allows access to the Amazon Bedrock service.
+If using the AWS Opensearch Service, you can provide an IAM role ARN that allows access to the Amazon Comprehend service.
 For more information, see [AWS documentation](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/ml-amazon-connector.html)

 ```json